IDoCodingStuffs/python-doodles/freeform-log.md

 ### 8 AM
 Val loss went down for the first few before coming back up, so that's promising.
 Sadly inference is very slow without workers, so I will need to fix that data loading bottleneck.

+Profiler says -- it is the scipy zoom that is so time consuming.
+So I could try 0 padding + downsampling.